 To find an event site near you, use the locator tool featured on the event’s homepage here.
 If you do not immediately find a collection site near you, the DEA encourages visitors to continue checking back frequently, as new sites are added each day.
 Host locations typically include law enforcement facilities, pharmacies, healthcare facilities, hospitals, and clinics.

 During the event, host sites will be collecting pills and capsules.
 Both prescription and over-the-counter medicines will be accepted.

 The DEA cannot accept liquids, sharps, or needles.
 For guidance on disposal of these types of products, check your local regulations for disposal methods, and then review the following resources provided by the FDA:

 Trained volunteers will be available at the event to handle collected materials and ensure safe disposal.
 You will be expected to provide the materials you wish to dispose of in a clear, sealed bag (volunteers will not be able to accept loose pills or capsules).

-When attending the event on April 24, 2021, be sure to wear a mask and keep a distance of at least 6 feet from others, and follow any additional procedures or guidance provided by volunteers at your local event to help keep yourself and your community safe.
+When attending the event on October 23, 2021 be sure to follow any procedures and/or guidance provided by volunteers at your local collection site to help keep yourself and your community safe.